Just for You

 An introduction to the scientific study of the developing child.
 The age span covered ranges from the prenatal period up to puberty.
 Topics include age relevant studies of motor, cognitive, linguistic, social and personality growth.
 Prerequisite: PSY 103.

-An introduction to the area of human social interaction from the perspective of how man affects and is affected by social phenomena.
+An introduction to the area of human social interaction from the perspective of how man affects and are affected by social phenomena.
 Social factors in the development of personality and motivation, attitudes and attitude change, interpersonal and group processes, and the application of social psychology to contemporary issues will be emphasized.
 Students will be expected to critically evaluate the explanatory models used to describe, explain, and predict social behavior.
 Prerequisite: PSY 103.

 Human growth and psychological development of the individual from infancy through senescence.
 Attention is given to the patterns of change that occur during each of the life stages, considering physiological, psychological, genetic and cultural forces affecting human development.
 Prerequisite: PSY 103.